Witnessing & Mediation Service

 In the case of conflict between an ICMTA member and another teacher or student the ICMTA may be of help.
 We request that you first attempt to resolve the situation directly by accessing your own networks and resources.
 We appreciate that language and cultural differences often mean that issues are best dealt with locally if at all possible.

-If the issue is still not resolved, you can reach out to the ICMTA by submitting the ICMTA Witnessing & Mediation Service APPLICATION FORM available on the ICMTA website and email to the ICMTA administrator at email@example.com Please see Steps to follow, below.
+If the issue is still not resolved, you can reach out to the ICMTA by submitting the ICMTA Witnessing & Mediation Service Application Form.
+Please see the Steps To Follow section, below.

 Conflict is challenging for most of us.
 Often conflict has been badly modelled in our families and we fear the consequences.
 At the same time, we tend to hold on tightly to the ‘justified rightness’ of our own perspective and feel offended / insulted by the other.
 Clearly it is tricky when both parties in a conflict are doing this!

 Conflict, just like our dance practice, holds a great creative potential for us to learn to include a fuller and more compassionate viewpoint.
 Most conflicts are presented as having just two sides, a pro and a con.
 However, there is always a third perspective from which the truth of each competing point of view can be appreciated.

 Most conflicts involve a degree of reactivity and both parties being entrenched in their own view / perspective on the issue.
 For both, there are often unspoken needs and fears underneath the presenting perspective.
 It can help enormously to hear each other more fully and to practice including each other's perspectives, needs and vulnerabilities in the same way as we intend to do on the dance-floor.

 N.B.
 Witnessing is not available for an issue involving a student, but it is an essential step in any issue between teachers or organisations.

 1. First Step - Accessing Your Own Networks And Resources